Collation support

 Case-sensitivity:

-Determines if case should be considered when comparing values.
+Determines whether case is considered when comparing values.
 Possible values:

 For example: